A commercial drone operator expects the UAE to emerge as a world leader in employing unmanned aerial systems in a growing list of fields.

 He added that drones can travel up to one-kilometer radius, allowing for a large area observation in a shorter period.

 Authorities can deploy drones to monitor people who defy government decisions, allowing strict enforcement of regulations.
 Surveillance drones are capable to identify those who have broken the country’s confinement laws.

-Without drones, Bou Rashid said common issues like road congestion and crowd gathering, would require onsite manpower—which could lead to cross-infection.
+Without drones, Bou Rached said common issues like road congestion and crowd gathering, would require onsite manpower—which could lead to cross-infection.